NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Okay’Lavon Chaisson, EDGE/OLB, LSU

-Chaisson (6-3, 254 kilos) has an amazing title for an elite, lively defender who chases after QBs and RBs alike.
+Chaisson (6-3, 254 kilos) has an excellent title for an elite, energetic defender who chases after QBs and RBs alike.
 He had 6.5 sacks and 60 tackles throughout LSU’s championship run, and like a number of teammates, his draft inventory shot up all through the season.
 He’s an efficient hybrid participant who can work in Dan Quinn’s 4-Three scheme.

 17. Dallas Cowboys (8-8)